chef/chef-web-docs/chef_master/source/resource_windows_task.rst

    **Ruby Type:** Symbol

    * Frequency with which to run the task.
-   * This is a mandatory property.
+   * This is a mandatory property in Chef 14.1
    * Valid values: ``:minute``, ``:hourly``, ``:daily``, ``:weekly``, ``:monthly``, ``:none``, ``:once``, ``:on_logon``, ``:onstart``, ``:on_idle``.
    * The ``:once`` value requires the ``start_time`` property.
    * The ``:none`` frequency requires Chef 13.6 or later.